bzminer/bzminer/README.md

     "warthog_cache_config": 0, // to better utilize cache, bz can group threads by a cache level. default of 0 will group by L3 cache.
 1 will group by cpu

-    "pool": [0,1], // one or more pools to mine to. devices that do not specify will mine to these pools (these are indices into the pool_config list)
+    "pool": [0,1], // one or more pools to mine to. devices that do not specify will mine to these pools (these are indices into the pool_config list). this can be a multi dimensional array, so that each internal array is a gpu and which algos that gpu should mine. for example if you have 3 gpus, and you want the first to dual mine algo 0 and algo 1, the second gpu to mine only algo 0, and the third to only mine algo 1: "pool": "[[0,1],[0],[1]]"

     "lang": "en", // set the language.
 Default is en.
 Supported languages are en and cn